Bike/Transit Integration

 Bicycling integrates well with Public Transit (bus, train, ferry, and air transport).
 Transit is most effective for moderate- and long-distance trips on busy corridors, while cycling is effective for shorter-distance trips with multiple stops.
 Combining transit and cycling can provide a high level of mobility comparable to automobile travel.

 Transit vehicles can carry bicycles, with bikeracks mounted on buses or by carrying bicycles in vehicles (often only during off-peak periods).
 This allows a bicycle to be used at both ends of the journey, and helps cyclists who experience a mechanical failure, unexpected bad weather, or sudden illness.
 It also allows cyclists to pass major barriers, such as tunnels or bridges, where cycling is prohibited or particularly difficult.
-About a third of all transit buses in North America now have bike racks, and many rail systems have some provisions for carrying bikes.
-Some agencies charge extra for bikerack use, others provide it as a free service.
+About a third of all transit buses in North America now have bike racks, and many rail systems have some provisions for carrying bikes (Goldman and Murray 2011).

 It is important to provide good Bicycle Parking at transit stops and transportation terminals.
 Commuters who leave high-quality bicycles at a transit stop all day require a high level of security and are willing to pay for it, although simpler bike racks may be adequate for many cyclists, so a mix of paid lockers and free racks may be appropriate.
 The table below compares typical costs for automobile and bicycle parking.